giulong/spectrum/README.md

 ```

 If the files are the same, their checksum will match, and that assertion will pass.
-In case you need to check a file with a different name, for example if the AUT is generating file names dynamically,
+In case you need to check a file with a different name, for example if the AUT generates file names dynamically,
 you can leverage the overloaded `checkDownloadedFile(String, String)` method, which takes the names of both the downloaded file and the one to check:

 ```java